goelmayank/Artha/README.md

-# Mathlab - Creating Multilingual Support for Windows Applications
+# Artha - Creating Multilingual Support for Windows Applications

 A Windows Application for enabling users to work in softwarwes having a foreign language interface